Prompt Library · 36 prompts

 Write a winning proposal

-Starts with the client's situation, handles likely objections and ends with a clear next step.
+Starts with the customer's situation, handles likely objections, and ends with clear next steps.

 Sales

-I'm writing a proposal for a potential client.
+I am going to write a proposal for a potential customer.

 - Company: [name and industry]